Book Review: A River Enchanted

 4.5/5 stars for the vibes, heartwarming story, and prose.

 Overall, A River Enchanted is a beautifully written and creatively crafted novel full of magic, music, and mystery… all the things I happen to love in a good book!
-With its unforgettable characters, evocative setting, and timeless themes, it's a story that has stuck with me long since finishing it.
-Whether you're a fan of fantasy, romance, or Scottish folklore, this book is well worth the read.
+There are unforgettable characters, evocative settings, and timeless themes, so it’s one that’s stuck with me.
+It’s great for fans of fantasy, romance, or Scottish folklore, and to anyone who just loves vibes, it’s well worth the read.
 This is book one in the Elements of Cadence, and I’ve read the second already.
 I recommend that one as well!

 Happy reading!